 It’s no secret that the food in Portugal is absolutely amazing.
 Cascais is doubly blessed when it comes to dining options.
 Close to the sea, there is an abundance of fresh fish and seafood available.
 Fresh fish, shrimp, octopus, clams, and more are often prepared simply and with favorite local preparations.
 Cascais restaurants also serve some hyper-local specialties of the area like the santiaguiños, tiny slipper lobsters found only in the region.
 Some restaurants like Marisco na Praça Mercado let you see what items they have fresh that day and mix and match your perfect meal.
 Codfish is a national favorite served a thousand different ways while octopus is often enjoyed “à lagreiro” style with garlic, olive oil, and potatoes or in a salad.

 Vegetarians and meat-eaters will find plenty to love in Cascais too.
 Pork is abundant in forms from sausages to cutlets to one of our favorite dishes, carne de porco à Alentejana.
 Though associated with the south, it’s available everywhere, highly addictive, and we just can’t get enough.
 Cascais restaurants run the gamut.
 Tascas are those small local spots that we like the most.
-A few of our favorites are A Nova Estrela, Flecha Azul, and Manjar da Vila.
+One of our favorites is Flecha Azul.
 If you crave other flavors, don’t worry.
 Sushi lovers will find lots of options in Cascais.
-We found great pizza at Pizzeria Il Siciliano and delicious burgers at Hamburgueria do Bairro.
+We found great pizza at Pizzeria Il Siciliano and delicious burgers at Bullguer.
 And for a spectacular vegetarian meal, we loved the food, fresh juices, and outdoor dining at Cafe Galeria House of Wonders.
 Whatever you crave, you won’t go hungry in Cascais.

 We’d be remiss if we didn’t mention a few sweet stops in Cascais.
 There are plenty of places to get the ever-present pastel de nata and all the other Portuguese sweets.
 When in Cascais be sure to try the “nozes” or “nuts” at Bijou de Cascais which feature sugar and egg yolks like many Portuguese pastries but it has a glazed covering that is crunchy and topped with a nut and sand-like melt-in-your-mouth cookies “areias” at Sacolinha.